Diabetes in Children: Care Plan for School or Day Care - Topic Overview

 - Testing ketonesketones.
 Include instructions for when and how to

-test your child's urine for ketones and what to do if ketones are
+test your child for ketones and what to do if ketones are

 - Contact persons.
 Include how to contact both parents